Artificial Neural Network Modeling for Airline Disruption Management: Conclusion

 Single phase results revealed that an ANN topology consisting of a single hidden layer was sufficient in realizing optimal structures of the ANNs for all phases of ADM.
 This was evidenced by high performance of respective ANNs when analyzed with test data, such that ANNs for tactical, operational, and strategic ADM provided close comparisons in terms of pre-defined performance parameters for the different flight phases.
 However, multi-phase results revealed large differences between the values of predicted tactical and strategic delays from the PTFM compared to the real world values from flight schedule execution.
 These large differences arise due to the unexplained variance in discretionary holdup, and thus difficulty for the PTFM to predict how much tactical and strategic delay a human specialist will apply during ADM.

 While we present a novel modular approach to assemble a system of ANNs for ADM, the data used for this work was provided by a single U.S. airline that operates a point-to-point route network structure.
 As such, the PTFM created from using this data may not completely represent industry-wide disruption resolution propensities.
 Thus, a future research direction is to use additional data from other air transportation stakeholders (e.g. airports, unmanned aircraft systems (UAS) and UAS operations) and airlines that operate a hub and spoke route network.
 This will bolster the efficacy of the PTFM for industry-wide initiatives such as FAA collaborative decision making and emerging operations such as UAS operations in the national airspace.
+Furthermore, the PTFM can provide a predictive and prescriptive artificial intelligence (AI) component in the synthesis of AI and distributed ledger technology (i.e. Blockchain), thus enabling decentralized and distributed AI for ADM.